PyBioProx/PyBioProx/paper/main.md

 Detecting the co-localization of biomarkers via microscopy is a frequently employed method to infer meaningful biological interactions within cells.
 By labelling two or more biomarkers with distinct fluorescent tags, the biomarkers can be visualized by immunofluorescence microscopy methods.
-Taking single or multiple images along the z-axis in the same X/Y axes (referred to as a z-stack), the distribution of the biomarkers in 2D or 3D space can be observed.
-Once images are captured, the relationship between the fluorescently-tagged biomarkers can then be assessed.
+Taking single or multiple images along the z-axis in the same X/Y axes (referred to as a z-stack) allows the distribution of the biomarkers in 2D or 3D space to be observed.
+Once images are captured, the relationship between the fluorescently-tagged biomarkers can be assessed.
 A simplistic analysis of colocalization may involve overlaying two fluorescent channels and manually identifying regions of fluorescent tag overlap as colocalization.
 A range of more sophisticated automated co-localization analyses exist, and can be broadly